IAM Access Analyzer is Enabled

 --region us-east-1

-Terraform (optional)
+Terraform

-resource "aws_accessanalyzer_analyzer" "account_analyzer" {
+resource "aws_accessanalyzer_analyzer" "external_access" {

-analyzer_name = "account-access-analyzer"
+analyzer_name = "external-access-analyzer"

 type = "ACCOUNT"